opencog/atomspace/Design-Notes.md

 until closed?
 Or a GroupStream that blocks only when empty?
 Given one, is there an easy way to convert into the other?

-Answer: lets do GroupValue, its easier, and the user could just use FlatStream if they want to stream it out.
+Answer: Lets do GroupValue, its easier, and the user could just use FlatStream if they want to stream it out.

 ### Stream <--> ContainerValue conversion.
-If we accept that ContainerValue semantics is "block until closed" and stream semantics is "block when empty; indicate closer with VoidValue" then what is the correct way to generically convert one into the other?
+If we accept that ContainerValue semantics is "block until closed" and stream semantics is "block when empty; indicate closing with VoidValue" then what is the correct way to generically convert one into the other?

 FlatStream will accept a ContainerValue and dole out elements from it